Gonzalo1985/CodeTipsHub/_posts/2024-07-06-Code-Tips-Hub-for-R.md

     preserve_yaml: true
 ---

-This is a post for the management of netcdf data and its transformation to geojson, among other processing:
+This is a post for the management of netcdf data and its transformation to geojson, among other processing

 ## Convert a netcdf file to geojson